Zhang Zhongwu: Campaign against the Uyghurs

-After the campaign against the Huigu
+After the campaign against the Uyghurs

 Still, Emperor Wuzong was worried that the rivalry between Zhang Zhongwu and Liu Mian would interfere with the Zhaoyi campaign, and therefore (after the imperial emissary Li Hui was unable to moderate the strain between Zhang and Liu) soon transferred Liu to Yicheng Circuit (義成, headquartered in modern Anyang, Henan).
 The former chancellor Li Shi was made the military governor of Hedong, but soon, a mutiny led by Yang Bian (楊弁) expelled Li Shi.
 In the aftermaths of the mutiny against Li Shi, Emperor Wuzong considered sending Zhang to attack Yang, but Li Deyu pointed out that, due to Zhang's and Liu's rivalry, Zhang might bear a grudge against Hedong Circuit in general and might kill excessively, so Emperor Wuzong did not send Zhang.
 (Yang's mutiny was soon put down by Hedong soldiers under the command of the eunuch monitor of the army, Lü Yizhong (呂義忠).)

-After Liu Zhen was defeated, Emperor Wuzong again urged Zhang to wipe out the Huigu remnants, and apparently, Zhang repeatedly prevailed, causing Wujie Khan to flee further.
-As a result, Zhang requested that a monument be erected to commemorate the victories over the Huigu.
+After Liu Zhen was defeated, Emperor Wuzong again urged Zhang to wipe out the Uyghur raiders, and apparently, Zhang repeatedly prevailed, causing Wujie Khan to flee further.
+As a result, Zhang requested that a monument be erected to commemorate the victories over the Uyghurs.
 Emperor Wuzong agreed, and had Li Deyu author the text.

 In 845, Emperor Wuzong, a devout Taoist, ordered a general suppression of Buddhism and several other religions.
 Many Mount Wutai Buddhist monks fled to You Prefecture.
 Li Deyu, who encouraged Emperor Wuzong to suppress Buddhism, summoned Zhang's emissary at Chang'an and informed him that it would merely damage his relationship with the imperial government if he accepted the Mount Wutai monks.
 In response, Zhang sent two swords to his commander at Juyong Pass, ordering the commander to behead every monk who came through the pass.

-In 847, by which time Emperor Wuzong had died and been succeeded by his uncle Emperor Xuānzong, Zhang was given the honorary chancellor title of Tong Zhongshu Menxia Pingzhangshi (同中書門下平章事) to reward him for his victories over the Huigu.
+In 847, by which time Emperor Wuzong had died and been succeeded by his uncle Emperor Xuānzong, Zhang was given the honorary chancellor title of Tong Zhongshu Menxia Pingzhangshi (同中書門下平章事) to reward him for his victories over the Uyghurs.
 Later in the year, he had a great victory over the Xi.
 By that point, Wujie Khan's brother and successor E'nian Khan had been dependent on the Xi chieftain Shi Shelang (石捨朗) for support, and after Zhang's victory over the Xi he could no longer do so, and so was forced to flee further to the Shiwei.
 In 848, apparently to try to appease Tang, E'nian Khan sent an emissary to pay homage to Emperor Xuānzong.
 When the emissary was returning to E'nian Khan through You Prefecture, however, Zhang ordered him to kill E'nian Khan once he arrived back at E'nian Khan's headquarters.
 When E'nian Khan heard this, he fled, leaving his people with the Shiwei.

 In 849, Zhang died.
 Emperor Xuānzong allowed his son Zhang Zhifang to inherit his position, and gave him posthumous honors.